dnp1204/daily-code-challenge/README.md

 ---

-## Problem 303 - Microsoft
+## Problem 303 - Microsoft [Difficulty: Easy]

-Given a clock time in hh:mm format, determine, to the nearest degree, the angle between the hour and the minute hands.
+Given a clock time in `hh:mm` format, determine, to the nearest degree, the angle between the hour and the minute hands.

 Bonus: When, during the course of a day, will the angle be zero?